Shubham0315/dockerCompose/profileSet/README.md

 # Set profiles for Services

 - By default all the services defined in yml file are enabled.
-So when we run "docker-ompose up -d", all services start running.
+So when we run "docker-compose up -d", all services start running.
 - But if we want a specific service to be enabled and running only after we provide input, we can set profile to that service/

 In below snap, the profile is set for redis service.